InvokeAwesome/Aevum/doc/characters/Hyav (Eve)/character-sketch.md

 She and Zack have known each other since childhood, due to their close kinship and the extreme regard for familial relationships in their culture.

-She was still young when she realized how great Zack’s potential for success was.
+She was still in her minority when she realized how great Zack’s potential for success was.
 Despite not being terribly analytical, she had a strong sense of intuition that told her that, if she could make herself an essential part of his life, she would benefit herself greatly.

 So even as a child, she made sure she spent as much time with him as possible, and paid very close attention to his likes and dislikes.
 She endeavored to adapt